| St. Louis Bicycle Accident Attorneys Holding Drivers Accountable

 It’s devastating when a motor vehicle driver does not provide you, the bicyclist, with the proper space and safety as they do for other cars on the road.
 When an accident occurs and you are critically injured, the negligent party needs to be held accountable for their actions.

 Missouri operates on the fault system, meaning that by law, the party responsible for causing someone’s injuries must provide compensation for a variety of damages.
-Don’t let the person who gave you physical and emotional distress move on without paying a dime – contact the Law Offices of Patrick S. O’Brien immediately.
+Don’t let the person who gave you physical and emotional distress move on without paying a dime – contact Patrick S. O’Brien, St. Louis bicycle accident attorney, immediately.

 If you are involved in a bicycle accident, the only thing more important than seeking legal counsel is receiving medical assistance.
 Let us take care of recovering the damages incurred, while you focus on healing and returning to normalcy.
 Call us today at 866-333-4504 or complete our online form for a free consultation.Contact Us To Request a Free Consultation